 - Offering kits to brew alcohol.

-You are free to talk about and share creations around financial advice and cryptocurrency, but Patreon was not designed to launch an ICO or create an investment scheme.
+You are free to talk about and share creations around financial advice and cryptocurrency, but Patreon was not designed to launch an Initial Coin Offering (ICO) or create an investment scheme.
 Therefore, while you can share creations and advice, you cannot offer the following benefits:

 - Coins as part of a benefit or making your patrons an investor.

 - Partial payment such as coupons, gift cards, or any incentive to purchase or obtain cryptocurrency.